top of page

 Picture your dream house… where’s the clutter?

 It’s true though, isn’t it?
-If you have ever visualised your ideal home, I’m sure, like my dream home, it would be filled with your wonderful furniture and decor, with plenty of storage space for your special things, you and I know we could open any one of those cupboards and there would be nothing but useful or beautiful things in there.
+If you have ever visualised your ideal home, I’m sure, like my dream home, it would be filled with wonderful furniture and décor, with plenty of storage space for your special things, you and I know we could open any one of those cupboards and there would be nothing but useful or beautiful things in there.
 Every corner of our dream home would have nothing but wonderful things that make us smile or make our lives easier.
 So, if that is true of our dream home… why is it not true of our current living space?

 “Get rid of the clutter and you may just find it was blocking the door you’ve been looking for.” – Katrina Mayer